Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What kind of data falls within the scope of the legislation?

-The Data Protection Act regulates only the processing of personal data.
+The GDPR regulates only the processing of personal data.
 ‘Personal data’ is defined as any information relating to an identified or identifiable natural person.
-An ‘identifiable person’ is one who can be directly or indirectly identified, particularly by reference to an identification number or one or more factors specific to his or her physical, physiological, mental, economic, cultural or social identity.
+An ‘identifiable person’ is one who can be directly or indirectly identified, particularly by reference to an identification number or one or more factors specific to their physical, physiological, mental, economic, cultural or social identity.

 Are data owners required to register with the relevant authority before processing data?